HosamSaleh1/supervisor/README.md

 ## Step Four - Install Composer Packages

 # SHH access to your server is required for the next steps.
-Please login to your server using your CLI (Windows: Power Shell / PuTTY, macOS: Terminal) and run following command in the GamePort root folder:
+Please login to your server using your CLI (Windows: Power Shell / PuTTY, macOS: Terminal) and run following command in the SupervisorApp root folder:

     composer install